Select a School

 Students are welcome to bring their own lunch to school.
 Breakfast and lunch options are also offered through Quest.

-All students are welcome to bring a sack lunch and drink to school daily.
-Students will be able to store food and/or drinks each day in a secure refrigerator.
+Students who bring lunch are able to store food and/or drinks each day in a secure refrigerator.
 A microwave is available for heating food.
 There are no vending services or food sales at Frost Academy.
 Liquid items must be in a factory sealed bottle or in an approved container.
 Students are not permitted to place or receive orders for food delivery during the school day.

 Health Services